CARES Act – Higher Education Emergency Relief Fund (HEERF) I FAQs

 - Students exclusively enrolled in online programs before March 13th are not eligible

-On April 21st, the U.S. Department of Education (USDE) provided a technical FAQ on Institutional Fund uses.
-Based on the USDE April 21st Letter from Secretary DeVos, Funding Certification and Agreement, and FAQ, the following guidelines and conditions apply to the institutional use allocation:
+On October 14, 2020, the U.S. Department of Education (USDE) provided a HEERF FAQ rollup document on Institutional Fund uses.
+This document combines several guidelines and conditions that apply to the institutional use allocation:

 - Institutions need to have first signed the student aid funding certificate to access these funds

 - Should institutions choose, they can convert their institutional use funds to provide additional emergency financial aid to students under the same rules as the already issued agreement